beaubus/messenger/README.md

 12. Implement Message component to display message
 13. Implement Messages component to display list of the messages
 14. Add styling to the components

+> beaubus/favicons-for-laravel (https://packagist.org/packages/beaubus/favicons-for-laravel) used to display favicon and logo